 Central European University Press has recently accepted my book, Alternatives to Democracy in Twentieth-Century Europe, for publication.
 I am now writing a history of Germany since 1871.

 What do you value about your ASEEES membership?

 The greatest thing about the ASEEES is, of course, the annual convention.
 Since 1981, when I took part in my first convention of the AAASS (as its acronym was at that time), at Asilomar, I have taken part in 23 AAASS/ASEEES conventions.
 The convention is an opportunity not only to meet with old friends, but also to make new friends, to host project-related panels and attend interesting panels on various subjects, to acquaint myself with the latest scholarship, and to discuss projects with the publishers who come to the convention.

 Besides your professional work, what other interests and/or hobbies do you enjoy?

 Aside from my professional work, I also write humor.
 To date, I have written and published five volumes of humorous verse, the latest being my collection Is the Moon the Center of the Universe?, published by Scarith Books in spring 2017.
-I have also written two humorous novels: Café Bombshell: The International Brain Surgery Conspiracy, published by Scarith Books in 2008 and The Curse of the Aztec Dummy, in production with Scarith Books and due to be published shortly.
+I have also written two humorous novels: Café Bombshell: The International Brain Surgery Conspiracy, published by Scarith Books in 2008 and The Curse of the Aztec Dummy, published by Scarith Books in mid-August 2017.